NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 member zone's name (via transfer or update), this may be an attempt to do a Change Of Ownership.

 A Change Of Ownership is signaled by the 'coo' property in the catalog zone currently owning the zone.
-The 'coo' property looks like "coo.<m-unique-N>.old.catalog PTR new.catalog".
+The 'coo' property looks like "coo.<unique-N>.old.catalog PTR new.catalog".

 If there is no 'coo' property that resolves the clash, the zone remains owned by its current catalog and an error may be logged.

 If there is a 'coo' property that resolves the clash, member zone ownership is transferred to 'new.catalog'.

-[FIXME: remove this after we agree on what IDs even mean and how zone resets work within and between catalog zones] If `<m-unique-N>` for the member zone is different in the new catalog zone, associated state is reset as described earlier, including existing zone data.
+[FIXME: remove this after we agree on what IDs even mean and how zone resets work within and between catalog zones] If `<unique-N>` for the member zone is different in the new catalog zone, associated state is reset as described earlier, including existing zone data.

 The new owner is advised to increase the serial of the member zone after the ownership change, so that the old owner can detect that the transition is done.
 The old owner then removes the member zone from `old.catalog`.